 This post my first post with Alex Cavanaugh’s Insecure Writers Support Group.
 Click the link for details on what that means and how to join.
 You will also find a list of other bloggers signed up to the challenge that are worth checking out.
 Once a month we all post our thoughts, fears or words of encouragement for fellow writers.
 When I found out several writers I follow were members–Kate over at SubtleKate and Rebecca–I decided to take the plunge.
 This was not done without trepidation: I joined a ‘Linky’ sort of group a year ago and it was a dismal failure.
 I know–my fault.
 I didn’t put enough into it.
 This will be different because Kate and Rebecca have my back!

-I am feeling very insecure about my writing this month.
+I am feeling very insecure about my writing this month so I been trying to use cbd delta 8 products to help me relax, of course firs I found out if is Delta-8 Legal in Iowa so can do it safely.
+I just also learned about this medical marijuana that can help you fall asleep faster.
+Read this source for more details about applying for a medical marijuana card in Tampa, see this DocMJ website.
 I have an agent and a publisher, but they are moving like turtles on valium.
-Back when I started, I wanted the imprimatur of the pros, but now, maybe, it’s enough I caught their attention.
+Back when I started, I wanted the imprimatur of the pros, but maybe now it’s enough that I caught their attention.
 Maybe my path leads elsewhere.

 I spent time talking to several agents at a recent writers conference and found them… uninspiring.
 I wanted to see them as the epitomy of my aspirations, the answer to my questions, but instead they displayed the traditional publisher disrespect for self-pubbed authors and little interest in facing the elephant in their future.